Timeline

 Mike Osborne Quintet (Stan Tracy, Harry Miller)

-JOY (Jim Dvorak, Chris Francis, Frank Roberts, Ernest Mothle, Keith Bailey)
+Joy (Jim Dvorak, Chris Francis, Frank Roberts, Ernest Mothle, Keith Bailey)

 LIFE